Jack Hardy (labor leader): Dismissal

 Vice-president, Teachers Union By June 12, the board had affirmed the suspension of two of the teachers who refused to testify before the Rapp-Coudert Committee: Alfred J. Brooks and Dale Zysman.

-On September 9, 1941, Zysman went en trial at the Board of Education for refusing to testify before the Rapp-Coudert legislative committee, investigating subversive activities in public schools.
+On September 9, 1941, Zysman went on trial at the Board of Education for refusing to testify before the Rapp-Coudert legislative committee, investigating subversive activities in public schools.
 Harold C. Campbell accused Zysman Communist party involvement, hampering the legislative inquiry, giving false testimony at private hearings, then refusing to testify at open hearings.
 "Zysman has filed a general denial of the allegations."

 On September 17, 1941, the New York Sun ran the headline "Zysman Identified as Red: Teachers Union Leader Tried in Absence After He Walks Out on Hearing."
-The article states: Dale Zysman, teacher at P.S.
-89, Manhattan, and vice president of the Teachers Union, today walked out on a trial begun by the Board of Education to inquire into charges that he had been guilty of subversive activities and, under the party name of Jack Hardy, had written a number of tracts expounding communistic doctrines.

 Zysman's attorney Vito Marcantonio had asked for a ten-day stay because the Board had failed to present "an itemized bill of particulars," which stay the Board denied, so Zysman walked out.
 The Board's counsel, Charles C. Weinstein, declared that charges served on Zysman in July been itemized and constituted a bill of particulars.
 Weinstein called the walk-out a "smokescreen" and asked that the trial proceed, a request granted.
 Benjamin Mandel, a former teacher and former communist, then testified that he had known Zysman in the party as "Jack Hardy."
 Further, Zysman/Hardy was "especially active in the Pioneer Youth, the junior wings of the Reds."
 Lastly, Mandel stated that any Communist teacher was expected by the Party to "inculcate communistic ideals in children."
 (By 1941, Mandel had become a special investigator for the Dies Committee and later served on the committee's successor HUAC as chief researcher during the Hiss-Chambers Case.
 In his 1952 memoir, Chambers noted, "I knew personally just one member of its staff—Ben Mandel, its able chief researcher... the former business manager of the Daily Worker.")

 On September 18, 1942, the Brooklyn Daily Eagle reported that the trial committee of the Board of Education was ready to open a new trial tomorrow of another teacher facing similar charges, after "having completed its trial of Dale Zysman, teacher at P. S. 89, Manhattan, and vice-president of the Teachers Union, accused of communistic activities and of writing communistic books under the name of Jack Hardy."